Lonabean98/pands-problem-sheet/README.md

 else:
     print("Yes, unfortunately today is a weekday")

 ###Explanation:
-1.datetime module is imported as "dt".
+1. datetime module is imported as "dt".
-2.datetime.now() retrieves the current date and time and is given the variable "today".
+2. datetime.now() retrieves the current date and time and is given the variable "today".
-3.strftime() formats the date object as a readable string.
+3. strftime() formats the date object as a readable string.
 If the current date is in the "weekend" list, it will print "It is the weekend, yay!".
-4. If not, it will print "Yes, unfortunately today is a weekday" Reference: https://stackoverflow.com/questions/8380389/how-to-get-day-name-from-datetime
+4. If not, it will print "Yes, unfortunately today is a weekday" (Joiner, 2011)

 ##TASK 6:
 Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.